 - Flashlight to get around safely

-- First aid kit in case there are any injuries that occur in the meantime
+- First aid kit in case injuries occur

 - Extra cash

-- Back up power for pets that rely on electric-powered life-sustaining equipment
+- Backup power for household members who rely on electric-powered life-sustaining equipment

 - A fully gassed up vehicle to get around

 - Keep your fridge and freezer closed.
 Open them only to take something out.
 An unopened fridge stays cold for about four hours.

 - Eat from the refrigerator first, then use food in your freezer.
 An unopened freezer can keep food cold for about two days.

 - Use a cooler with ice to keep items cold if the power outage lasts more than a day.